History of the United States Merchant Marine: 1783–1790

 The only clause in the treaty of peace (1783) concerning commerce was a stipulation guaranteeing that the navigation of the Mississippi should be forever free to the United States.
 John Jay at this time had tried to secure some reciprocal trade provisions with Great Britain, but without result.
-Pitt in 1783 introduced a bill into the British Parliament providing for free trade between the United States and the British colonies, but instead of passing this bill Parliament enacted the British Navigation Act of 1783 which admitted only British-built ships and crewed ships to the ports of the West Indies and imposed heavy tonnage dues upon American ships in other British ports.
-This was amplified in 1786 by another act designed to prevent the fraudulent registration of American vessels, and by still another in 1787 which prohibited the importation of American goods by way of foreign islands.
+Pitt in 1783 introduced a bill into the British Parliament providing for free trade between the United States and the British colonies, but instead of passing this bill Parliament enacted the British Navigation Act 1783 which admitted only British-built ships and crewed ships to the ports of the West Indies and imposed heavy tonnage dues upon American ships in other British ports.
+This was amplified in 1786 by another act of Parliament designed to prevent the fraudulent registration of American vessels, and by still another act of Parliament in 1787 which prohibited the importation of American goods by way of foreign islands.
 The favorable features of the old Navigation Acts which had granted bounties and reserved the English markets in certain cases to colonial products were gone; the unfavorable alone were left.
 The British market was further curtailed by the depression there after 1783.
 Although the French treaty of 1778 had promised "perfect equality and reciprocity" in commercial relations, it was found impossible to make a commercial treaty upon this basis.
 Spain demanded as her price for reciprocal trading relations that the United States surrender for twenty-five years the right of navigating the Mississippi, a price which the New England merchants would have been glad to pay.
 France (1778) and the Dutch Republic (1782) made treaties, but not on even terms; Portugal refused the U.S. advances.
 Only Sweden (1783) and Prussia (1785) made treaties guaranteeing reciprocal commercial privileges.

 The weakness of Congress under the Articles of Confederation prevented retaliation by the central government.
 Power was repeatedly asked to regulate commerce, but was refused by the states, upon whom rested the carrying out of such commercial treaties as Congress might negotiate.
 Eventually the states themselves attempted retaliatory measures, and during the years 1783–88, New Hampshire, Massachusetts, Rhode Island, New York, Pennsylvania, Maryland, Virginia, North Carolina, South Carolina, and Georgia levied tonnage dues upon British vessels or discriminating tariffs upon British goods.
 Whatever effect these efforts might have had were neutralized by the fact that the duties were not uniform, varying in different states from no tariffs whatever to duties of 100 percent.
 This simply drove British ships to the free or cheapest ports and their goods continued to flood the market.
 Commercial war between the states followed and turned futility into chaos.